The value of video for PR / The Sarah Hall column

 There are many advantages to uploading branded videos to YouTube.

 The platform’s analytics show that half of its global views are on mobile devices.
-According to We Are Social, 50% of the UK population have active mobile social media accounts.
+According to We Are Social (external link), 50% of the UK population have active mobile social media accounts.

 Killer content can quickly gain traction through shares but that shouldn’t mean you only create videos with the aim of going viral in mind.